Table of Contents

 With a quality pressure cooker, you can cook a wide range of food including rice, beans, stews, soups, vegetables, noodles, and different types of meat.
 You can even choose from an electric pressure cooker to those made of aluminum and stainless steel.

-The interactive table of pressure cookers below and the comparative analysis that follows is a great, comprehensive guide that will help you decide on the best pressure cooker for you:
+The comparison table of pressure cookers below is a comprehensive guide that will help you decide on the best pressure cooker for you:

 |Presto 01362 Stainless Steel Pressure Cooker||Stainless steel with tri-clad base, Visual pressure indicator, Dishwasher-safe, Includes cooking rack and 64-page recipe book||4; 6||9.75"x15.5"x6.7", 5.8 lbs; 17"x10"x9", 7 lbs||12 years||$||4.6|